shin-ee-chen/Generative-causal-explanations-of-black-box-classifiers/README.md

 │   │       module with some methods for reproducibility, including universal seed setting, model loading, etc.
 │   ├── vae_loss.py
-│   └──     module for computing variational loss (ELBO, KLD, BPD) ├── generate_figures.py
+│   └──     module for computing variational loss (ELBO, KLD, BPD) │   ├── timing.py
+│   └──     module for computing the time required for runnign the experiments ├── generate_figures.py
 │   └── one script to get all the results.
+├── environment_Lisa.yml
+│   └── environment file for training on gpu.
+├── environment.yml
+│   └── environment file for training locally.
+├── find_params.py
+│   └── Algorithm I (in the paper) implementation.
+├── mnist_classifier_train.py
+│   └── file for training the classifier.
+├── mnist_cvae_train.py
+│   └── file for training the gce.
 ```

 # Students